-Customer avatars (also known as consumer profile, target market profile, ideal customer profile, or client avatar) are often overlooked when planning a strategy for your business.
-While anyone from anywhere can be your customer, having an idea of your ideal customer’s profile is necessary.
-And it’s not just their age and gender that you have to consider.
+Customer avatars (also known as consumer profiles, target market profiles, ideal customer profiles, or client avatars) are often overlooked when planning a strategy for your business.
+While anyone from anywhere can be your customer, having an idea of your ideal customers’ more specific profiles is necessary.
+And of course, this goes beyond simply age and gender.

 Factors such as their level of income, interests, motivations, purchasing habits, and even their pain points must be taken into account as well.
 While it’s nice to have everyone’s business, some niches have very distinct types of customers in their client list.
-Because of this, businesses need to plan their marketing strategies based on which customers they’re offering their products and services to.
+Because of this, businesses need to plan their marketing strategies based on which customers they hope most to attract.

-Having a specific strategy will generate better outcomes without making it seem like your marketing efforts are scattered without focus.
+Having a specific strategy will generate better outcomes without feeling as if your marketing efforts are scattered without focus.
 This is where creating a customer avatar is most useful.
-And today, we’ll show you just how you can build a customer profile, segment different types of customer profiles, create your own customer profile database, and how you can effectively utilize and integrate them into your business…
+And today, we’ll show you just how you can build a customer profile, identify different types of customer profiles, create your own customer profile database, and effectively utilize and integrate these tools into your business.

-Creating a customer profile or avatar has its perks once you’ve narrowed down those that are most fitting for your business.
-Although it may seem like a workshop exercise for some business owners, placing value into the efforts made for customer avatar creation pays off in the end.
+Creating a customer profile or avatar has its perks once you’ve narrowed down the types of customers who are most fitting for your business.
+Although for some business owners this may seem like a workshop exercise for some business owners, the efforts you make for customer avatar creation are valuable and will pay off in the end.
 Apart from keeping your marketing goals steady, here are some of the best advantages one can get from having their own custom customer avatar:

 - Potential customers are given names, personalities, preferences, and habits, making them more human than simple bar graphs or pie charts printed on paper

-- You’re made more aware of your customers’ needs, interests, pain points, desire, and buying habits
+- You’re made more aware of your customers’ needs, interests, pain points, desires, and buying habits

 - You are able to empathize and build an emotional connection with your customers, bringing your level of customer appreciation to another level